alexeygrigorev/mlwiki.org/index.php/Trigonometric_Functions.md

 ---
-title: "Trigonometric Functions"
 layout: default
 permalink: /index.php/Trigonometric_Functions
+tags:
+- calculus
+- cheat-sheets
+- derivatives
+- integrals
+title: Trigonometric Functions
 ---

-# Trigonometric Functions

 ## Trigonometric Functions
 The Trigonometric [Functions](Functions) are functions of angles
 - they relate angles of a triangle to the length of its sides